The top spots for classic American brunch, or traditional Italian style lunch in Rome.

 Price: à la carte menu

-Brunch at The Hoxton’s Elio is available from 11am to 3pm during the weekend.
+Brunch at The Hoxton’s Elio is available from 11am to 3.30pm during the weekend.
 Elio’s cuisine is a collaboration with Sarah Cicolini, Chef and owner of two much-admired Roman restaurants (SantoPalato and Avanvera).
-The brunch menu ranges from avocado on homemade bread to pancakes, from a platter of cold cuts and cheeses to Roman-style pizza.
+The brunch menu ranges from homemade avocado toast to pancakes, from mixed cold cuts and cheeses to roast beef.
 Fresh fruit is always available for smoothies, and don’t forget to try the tasty coffee blends.

 Mama Shelter